rams3s/rams3s.github.io/blog/_posts/2019-01-09-ecs-deep-dive.md

 }
 ```

+Please note it is also possible to iterate over chunks in jobs using `IJobChunk`.
+A good example can be found [here](https://www.bovinelabs.com/ecs-hello-world/).

 # THE END

 That's it for today.
 I hope you did learn a thing or 2 and that you enjoyed this post as much as I enjoyed attending this talk.